 Each community is unique in its salty parameter sources—so the solutions are tailored to each specific circumstance.
 There are several strategies for developing affordable solutions, including:

-Related Content: To Salt or Not to Salt: That Might Not be The Question
+Related Content: To Salt or Not to Salt: That Might Not be the Question

-Heidi Peper, SEH funding expert, explains a few popular funding sources:
+Mike Larson, SEH funding expert, explains a few popular funding sources:

 In addition to the more traditional funding programs, states are designing new funding programs to assist with compliance of our regulatory environment.
 For example, Minnesota has a fairly new program, the Point Source Implementation Grant (PSIG) program.
 The program provides grants to communities that can fund up to 80 percent of eligible project costs or $7 million (whichever is less) associated with meeting water quality based effluent limits.
 In Colorado, they have the Energy and Mineral Impact Assistance Fund Grant that can be used to address water and wastewater needs.
 However, the community must be in an area impacted by minerals and mineral fuels production.